alsaibie/me319/labs/lab5.md

 @def title = "Lab 5 - Communications"
 @def hascode = true

-# Lab 4 - Timers and Interrupts
+# Lab 5 - Communications

 ## Overview
 In this assignment you will be practicing exchanging information between the PC and microcontroller.